Blues KO Sharks in Game 6, reach first Final since '70

 The worst team in the entire NHL a few days into the new year completed an astounding turnaround Tuesday as the St. Louis Blues advanced to the Stanley Cup Final for the first time since 1970.

-“A lot of us felt we were in games and close and couldn’t find a way to win them,” captain Alex Pietrangelo said.
+“A lot of us felt we were in games and close and couldn’t find a way to win them,” St. Louis captain Alex Pietrangelo said.
 “We had some good honest conversations and knew we had to be better.
-We looked each other in the eye and we did it.”
+We looked each other in the eye, and we did it.”

 The Blues dominated the undermanned Sharks in the clincher.
-They now will open the Stanley Cup Final on Monday in Boston, and face the Bruins team they met the last time they went this far.
-That series was memorialized by Bobby Orr’s winning overtime goal that he celebrated by going airborne.
+They now will open the Stanley Cup Final on Monday in Boston, facing the same team they met the last time they went this far.
+That series was memorialized by Bobby Orr’s winning overtime goal for Boston that he celebrated by going airborne.

 David Perron collected a goal and an assist Tuesday, and Ryan O’Reilly posted three assists in the victory.

-“It was a special moment for all of us,” said goalie Jordan Binnington, who stopped 25 shots.
+“It was a special moment for all of us,” said Blues rookie goalie Jordan Binnington, who stopped 25 shots.
 “We’re excited and looking forward to the next round.”

 The Sharks, who are potentially facing major turnover before next season, were without a trio of key players.
 Forwards Joe Pavelski and Tomas Hertl were injured in Game 5, while defenseman Erik Karlsson was sidelined due to an apparent groin injury, and the hosts took advantage.

-Note: EditorsNote: rewords fifth graf; adds “rookie” in seventh graf